They are tied together by the following things:

 - Directed and co-written by Sergio Leone.

 - A soundtrack composed by Ennio Morricone.

-.
+The "Dollars Trilogy" is simultaneously a Thematic Series (there are no story connections at all and only some cursory Continuity Nod moments) and a Deconstructor Fleet, depicting the Wild West as a grim Crapsack World.
 Together, they tell how the West was tamed, and where Men with No Name fit in all of that.

 This series ended Black-and-White Morality in later Westerns.
 It also made everyone who made Westerns after these films want to cast Clint Eastwood, not to mention the Fountain of Expies his image generated.